M66B/XPrivacyLua/DEFINE.md

 	log(some_object) -- will call toString()
 ```

+A log line starts with the word *Log* followed by the package name and uid of the app and the name of the hook
+and ends with the log text.
+This way it is always clear which hook/app logging belongs to.

+An error in the definition, like class or method not found, or a compile time or run time error of/in the Lua script will result in a status bar notification.
+By tapping on the error notification you can navigate to the app settings where you can tap on the corresponding **!**-icon to see the details of the error.

 [LuaJ](http://www.luaj.org/luaj/3.0/README.html) globals are not thread safe.
 If you need global caching, you can use something like this: